j3lte/pastebin-ts/README.md

         'title': 'pastebin-js test'
     })
     .then((data) => {
-        // we have succesfully pasted it.
+        // we have successfully pasted it.
 Data contains the id console.log(data);
     })
     .catch((err) => {